 Although forklifts are capable of doing many jobs, they are also dangerous and must be safely operated.
 Because of their design, forklifts can tip over easily, and they can crush or gouge people or objects if the controls are not handled properly.

-Hydraulic Lift Knobs: Forklift has three basic controls knobs.
+Hydraulic Lift Knobs: The forklift has three basic control knobs.
 One that lifts the forks up or down, the second one tilts the forks/blades down or up to secure the load, and the third to move the load side to side.

 Some types of forklifts have a knob that controls the width of the fork.

 Forklift Directional Controls: This basically works just like the transmission of a car.
 If you want to park the car, you put it in “P” or park, if you want to drive the car, you put it in “D” or drive, and if you want to reverse, you switch the transmission lever to “R.”

 But forklift directional control has only three positions, forward, neutral, and reverse.
 Forklift directional controls can be steering column-mounted or foot-operated.

 Forklift truck controls